This course may be taken prior to or during the same term.

-A grade of “C” or better is required in each of the six biology core courses.
+A grade of “C” or better is required in each of the seven biology core courses.

-Consult with your academic advisor for courses which may satisfy both the General Studies requirements and common prerequisites.
+Consult with your academic advisor for courses which may satisfy both the General Education requirements and common prerequisites.

-Marine Biology majors should satisfy the mathematics (6 sh) and science (7 sh) components of General Studies with course work taken from the common prerequisites shown below.
+Marine Biology majors should satisfy the mathematics (6 sh) and natural science (7 sh) components of General Education with course work taken from the common prerequisites shown below.

-Marine Biology majors should take ANT 2000 Introduction to Anthropology or to satisfy the social science/behavioral perspectives component of General Studies.
+Marine Biology majors should take ANT 2000 Introduction to Anthropology to satisfy the social science/behavioral perspectives component of General Education.